How To Get A Virginia Sales Tax Certificate Of Exemption [Resale Certificate]

 Are sellers required to accept resale certificates?

-Sellers are not required to accept resale certificates, however, most do.
+Sellers are not required to accept resale certificates for tax exempt purchases, however, most do.
 If the vendor doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
 In most cases, a credit will be provided when filing the Virginia sales tax filing.

 What steps should a business take to accept a Certificate of Exemption?